ParkerBywater47/ParkerBywater47.github.io/software_manual/add_two_numbers.md

         out = out.next;
     }

-    // try to advance to the next element of list1 as the end of list2 could have been reached before that of list1.
+    // try to advance to the next element of list1 as the end of list2 could have been reached before
-    // this would leave elements in list one which haven't been added to the total while (currentLL1 != null) {
+    // that of list1.
+This would leave elements in list one which haven't been added to the total while (currentLL1 != null) {
         int theSum = currentLL1.val;
         if (carryTheOne) {